Current Travel Restrictions & Requirements

 Big Island Restrictions

 You can find the most recent updates on the Big Island via the county of Hawaii COVID resources web page.
-The latest update on COVID restrictions on the Big Island was the Fifth Supplementary Emergency Proclamation, which remains valid until February 14, 2021, and Emergency rule 14, which was published on December 22nd.
+The latest update on COVID restrictions on the Big Island was the Fifth Supplementary Emergency Proclamation, and Emergency rule 14, which was published on December 22nd.
 All Big Island of Hawaii emergency rules and emergency proclamations can be found on their website.

 Summary of Big Island Restrictions: